Montessori Timeline

 Exile and a wider vision

-By the mid-1930s, Montessori schools had been closed in Nazi Germany, and her opposition to fascism in Italy had further separated her from her homeland.
-The Netherlands became an important base for her later work.
-During these years, she further developed ideas that would help shape cosmic education and expanded her understanding of education as something larger than classroom instruction.
+In the years that followed, she further developed ideas that would help shape cosmic education and expanded her understanding of education as something larger than classroom instruction.
 For Montessori, education became ever more closely tied to human unity and peace.

 1939–1946